Pattern for Evolvable Service Specifications (PESS)

 The base service with its underlying services that are obtained by refining its operations constitute together a composite service.

 The figure below illustrates refinement of the operation enter_visitor() of Visitor [Registration] (service illustrated by the service component at the left).
 This operation is reified by the nested service component Visitor [entry], situated in the context of the emerging composite service Visitor [Registration] .
-We call such a composite service a GOO_Comp (Component of Goal Oriented Objects).
+We call such a component a goal-driven composite service.

 Figure 1 :Refinement of complex operations like enter_visitor() of the service Visitor [Registration] (service illustrated by the component at the left) using underlying service components

-The figure below shows wrapping of the operations enter_visitor() and notify_visitor() of the service component Visitor[Registration] by reification using respectively the underlying services Visitor[Entry] and Visitor[Notification] .
+The figure below shows wrapping of the operations enter_visitor() and notify_visitor() of the service component Visitor[Registration] by reifiying them using underlying services respectively Visitor[Entry] and Visitor[Notification].

 Contextual operations of such underlying services are obtained by considering operations available within provided interfaces that may be used to realise enter visitor() and notify visitor() of the base service Visitor [Registration].